Shuvo-TD/Little_Lemon_Website/README.md

 ## Peer Review

    This project will be reviewed by your peers in the course.
 They will evaluate the design, accessibility, functionality, and   correctness of the web app.
-Feedback from your peers will contribute to your final assessment.
+Feedback from  peers will contribute to final assessment.